 How do I dispose of fluorescent light bulbs?

 Why are there no recycling bins in the dining area of the SUB?

 Why does the University provide "compostable cups" but not a composting program?

 Why are the sprinklers on in the rain?

 How can I provide feedback or suggestions to Sustainability Services?

 Waste Zones contain trash, commingled recycling, and glass recycling bins.
 They are located on each floor of residence halls, in disposal closets or alcoves, or in hallways.
 In addition to being a space for items to be thrown away in passing, these areas are also for students to dipose of the items from the desk-side trash and recycling bins in their dorm rooms.

 "Toter" refers to the blue bins that have wheels, and are used to collect commingled materials.
-These bins are located throughout campus, both in academic and residential buildings.
+These bins are located throughout campus, in academic.
 These bins are serviced by sustainability employees.

 Recyclable glass includes bottles and jars of all colors, shapes, and sizes.
 All lids and caps must be removed.
 Glass dishes, vases, mirrors, incandescent light bulbs, window panes, or other similar glass items are not recyclable.
 Glass is recycled in small blue bins, found in Wast Zones in residence halls and on every floor in other buildings on campus.